 Pest-resistant perennials are becoming more popular with gardeners every year.
 Not only do they have recurring blooms for at least two years, but they are low maintenance, and some resist herbivores as well.

-Planting pest-resistant perennials allows you to enjoy a colorful home landscape without having to spray for bugs.
-All you have to do is pick out which perennials grow best in your area according to the zones chart put out by the USDA.
+Planting pest-resistant perennials allow you to enjoy a colorful home landscape without having to spray for bugs.
+All you have to do is pick out which perennials grow best in your area according to the USDA's zones chart.

 Cheddar pink plants (Dianthus spp.) are commonly used as ground covers in zones 3 through 8.
-This species tolerates high humidity and heat levels, but flourishes in full sun with well-drained, medium soils.
+This species tolerates high humidity and heat levels but flourishes in full sun with well-drained, medium soils.
 Grown in rock gardens and on border edges, this perennial produces many bright magenta flowers that give off a clove-like fragrance.
 Expect to see blooms in late spring and sometimes again in summer if growing conditions are optimal.
 If the soil does not drain well, the plants may experience some rot.

 With so many species of perennials to choose from, including sun perennials, shrubs, roses, and grasses, gardeners with any level of experience can have unique, beautiful gardens that are virtually maintenance- and pest-free all year round.